Age Groups

 Flossing – When should I start flossing my Childs teeth?

 Tooth brushing every day can help with removing most dental plaque, however brushing alone cannot remove plaque in places a toothbrush cannot reach, especially in between teeth.
-By flossing your teeth, you reduce the amount of dental plaque in between your teeth and help reduce your risk of dental decay and gum infection.
-Gum infection can result in gingival bleeding which is why you may notice blood when flossing your teeth.
-Bleeding [...]
+By flossing your teeth, you reduce the amount of dental plaque in between your teeth and help reduce your risk of dental decay (holes on teeth) and gum disease.
+Gum disease can cause bleeding when flossing your teeth.
+Bleeding should be a warning sign that [...]

 How to maintain Oral Hygiene with Braces!